×

 2. Attempt to Resolve the Claim Informally

 This could end up saving you and your employer a lot of headaches, time, and costs if you can avoid involving the courts.
-But if you can’t reach an amicable resolution with your employer or their insurance company, proceed to the next step.
+But if you can’t reach an amicable resolution with your employer or their insurance carrier, proceed to the next step.

 3. Contact a Qualified Attorney